What a skill is

 - Use the client's preferred name.

-1. 01 Session notes default (SOAP)
+1. 01 Session note SOAP — the default

-2. 02 Session notes detailed
+2. 02 Session note detailed narrative

-3. 03 Session plan detailed
+3. 03 Session plan planning the next session

-4. 04 Diagnosis detailed
+4. 04 Diagnosis differential and rationale

 5. 05 Case conceptualization detailed